Let’s stop the proposed neonicotinoids ban

 Deter is used by farmers as a seed treatment in wheat and barley, mainly to control aphids, the major vector involved in the highly damaging viruses BYDV (Barley Yellow Dwarf Virus) and CYDV (Cereal Yellow Dwarf Virus).
-In addition, farmers use Deter more for its ability to ‘deter’ slug attack on the seeds than for its insecticidal activity.
+In addition, nearly half of farmers use Deter more for its ability to ‘deter’ slug attack on the seeds than for its insecticidal activity.

 Poncho Beta and Syngenta’s Cruiser SB seed treatments in sugar beet would also be banned.
 In this crop, there is no alternative spray to control the most important aphids, and many fear that beet virus yellows would be impossible to control in the absence of an effective seed treatment.

 Bees do not forage, or normally visit, cereals or sugar beet crops.
 We insist on good stewardship practices within Integrated Pest Management (IPM) programmes so that farmers protect pollinators from potential risks.